sergeyklay/gohugo-theme-ed/exampleSite/content/documentation/index.md

 ---

-## Markdown and kramdown
+## Markdown and CommonMark

 Ed is designed for scholars and amateur editors who want to produce either a clean reading edition or a scholarly annotated edition of a text.
 The main language we use to write in the Hugo environment is called Markdown.
 To learn more about the Markdown family, see Dennis Tenen and Grant Wythoff's "[Sustainable Authorship in Plain Text using Pandoc and Markdown](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown)."

-Our version of Jekyll uses a special Markdown processor called kramdown.
-The processor can be said to use it's own 'flavor' of Markdown, and sometimes the Markdown syntax will be different than other flavors of Markdown.
-Kramdown is convenient for scholars because of the way it handles footnotes.
-You can become familiar with the kramdown syntax in the [kramdown documentation](http://kramdown.gettalong.org/syntax.html).
+By default Hugo uses a special Markdown processor called Goldmark.
+The processor can be said to use it's own 'flavor' of Markdown called CommonMark, and sometimes the Markdown syntax will be different than other flavors of Markdown.
+CommonMark is a rationalized version of Markdown syntax with a spec whose goal is to remove the ambiguities and inconsistency surrounding the original Markdown specification.
+It offers a standardized specification that defines the common syntax of the language along with a suite of comprehensive tests to validate Markdown implementations against this specification.
+You can become familiar with the CommonMark syntax in the [CommonMark documentation](https://spec.commonmark.org/).
 Another way to become familiar is to examine the sample text source files we provided.

 ---